Equal Opportunity Commission Fact Sheet - Complaint Process

 Onus of Proof

-Under the Act the person who makes the complaint has to prove the discrimination or harassment happened, and this includes ensuring the complaint is supported by evidence and is arguable.
+Under the Act the person who makes the complaint must prove the discrimination, harassment or victimisation happened, supported by evidence where possible.

-The Act provides for exceptions and where a party relies on an exception under the Act, that party has to prove the exception applies to the circumstances.
+There are exceptions under the Act, and where a party relies on an exception, that party must prove the exception applies in the circumstances.

 Confidentiality

-The Commissioner and staff are required by the Act to protect the confidentiality of all complaints.
-This means identifying information cannot be revealed to anyone other than parties to the complaint or those required to provide evidence about the complaint.
-Identifying information cannot be given to any other third party including the media as confidentiality can assist in the resolution of complaints.
+The Commissioner and Commission staff are required by the Act to protect the confidentiality of all complaints.
+This means that information about a complaint cannot be revealed to the media or any third party by the Commissioner or Commission staff.
+Parties to a complaint (including their representatives), or those required to provide evidence about the complaint, are encouraged to maintain confidentiality since this can assist resolution.

 Victimisation

 It is unlawful for anyone to threaten, harass or subject a person to detriment because they have made, or intend to make a complaint under the Act.
-This protection is also afforded to anyone giving evidence about a complaint, or someone who complains about unlawful discrimination,
+This protection is also afforded to anyone giving evidence about a complaint, or someone who complains about unlawful discrimination or harassment, even if they did not complain to the Commission.

 Investigation